RobertoBenjami/stm32_character_display_drivers/README.md

 - Char_Lcd_drv.pdf ( https://github.com/RobertoBenjami/stm32_character_display_drivers/blob/master/Char_Lcd_drv.pdf )

 App:
-- LcdSpeedTest: Lcd speed test
-- TouchCalib: Touchscreen calibration program
+- helloworld: Minimal LCD program
-- Paint: Arduino paint clone
-- JpgViewer: JPG file viewer from SD card or pendrive
-- AnalogClock: Analog Clock demo
+- democlock: Clock demo
-  (printf: the result, i use the SWO pin for ST-LINK Serial Wire Viewer (SWV).
-See:examples/Src/syscalls.c)
-- 3d filled vector (from https://github.com/cbm80amiga/ST7789_3D_Filled_Vector_Ext)
+- lcd_speedmeter: measures the speed at which the LCD can be operated
+- cpuusagemeter: measures how much cpu is used for continuous interrupt update

 How to use starting from zero?